All Episodes

 Now you guys know what criminal complaints are.

-You guys know what text it, sorry.
+You guys know what text is.

-You guys know what criminal complaints are.
+Sorry, you guys know what criminal complaints are.

 You guys know what an indictment is.

-You guys know which agencies specify and what?
+You guys know which agencies specify and what.

-So you guys are learning a lot, which I'm really fucking happy for because when I started this um this channel a couple years back, like it's been like maybe two years now.
+So you guys are learning a lot, which I'm really fucking happy for because when I started this channel a couple years back, it's been like maybe two years now, a lot of you guys didn't know any of this stuff.

-So I'm really fucking proud to see like you guys have like a lot of y'all are aware of shit now.
+So I'm really fucking proud to see like you guys have like, a lot of y'all are aware of shit now.

 So, okay.

-The defendant, Asif merchant, also known as, we're just gonna call him merchant, together with others did knowingly and intentionally travel in interstate and foreign commerce to wit from outside the United States to the United States and from Texas to New York and use and cause another to use a facility of interstate and foreign commerce to wit a cellular telephone with intent that a murderer be committed in violation of the United States of America.
+From at least in or about April 2024 through July 2024, both dates being approximately inclusive within the Eastern District of New York and elsewhere, the defendant Asif Merchant, also known as, we're just going to call him Merchant, together with others did knowingly and intentionally travel in interstate and foreign commerce to wit from outside the United States to the United States and from Texas to New York and use and cause another to use a facility of interstate and foreign commerce to wit a cellular telephone with intent that a murder be committed in violation of the United States of America.

 So boom.